 - No drilling or very minimal drilling of the abutment tooth is necessary

 - There is a higher de-bonding rate as they only rely on the cement strength.

 The alternative options to a dental bridge procedure for replacing missing teeth can be either removable prosthesis, otherwise known as dentures, or false teeth, or implants.

 Dental Bridges Cost

-As preparation of the teeth for Dental bridges is a difficult and very skilled procedure and in addition highly experienced dental technicians are needed to make the bridge in the lab, Dental bridges can usually be costly.
-In addition the type of materials used for the bridge can greatly influence their cost, similar to Dental crowns.
+The preparation of the teeth for a dental bridge is a difficult and very skilled procedure.
+In addition, highly experienced dental technicians are needed to make the dental bridge.
+Therefore, dental bridges can be costly.
+The type of materials used for the dental bridge can greatly influence their cost, similarly to dental crowns.

-At Bayswater Dental Clinic, all of our fees for bridges are published.
-However as a guide, they are from £500 / unit of the bridge.
-In our clinic we offer 1-3 years 0% finance to assist our patients with the cost of their dentistry.
+At Bayswater Dental Clinic, all of our fees for bridges are published on our website.
+However, as a guide, they start from £500 / unit of the bridge.
+In our clinic, we offer 1-3 years 0% finance to assist our patients with the cost of their dentistry.

 At Bayswater Dental Clinic we offer top high quality aesthetic dental bridges to replace missing front teeth.

 We offer all-ceramic dental bridges with high strength and durability.

 Where possible, a dental bridge is an alternative to implants or dentures.